AODocs-Dev/api-documentation/ao-docs-dev.appspot.com/Guides/30-Managing AODocs data/20-Create, modify, and delete documents/20-Modify documents.md

 Therefore, if you do not need to change anything to do with attachments, do not send the ```attachments``` array field at all.
 This ensures that the ```attachments``` array field in the resource on the server remains unmodified, keeping your attachments as they are.

-> 💡   Tip: You can avoid some of the pitfalls of array fields by sampling the contents of the array field from the previous patch operation, which returns the ```ApiDocument``` resource in full (or partial if you used the ```fields``` field to filter the response).
+> 💡   Tip: You can avoid some of the pitfalls of array fields by sampling the contents of the array field from the previous `PATCH` operation, which returns the ```ApiDocument``` resource in full (or partial if you used the ```fields``` field to filter the response).
 This is the same result as sending a ```GET``` request to get a document.
 This way you always have an up-to-date listing of what the target resource looks like on the server.
 Read the array field(s) you need, and feed the fields into your next request.

 > ⭑   **Note**: Note: Notwithstanding attachment-restriction differences between DMS documents and TF/SF ones, the preceding guidelines for using the ```attachments``` array fields are generalizable to other array fields.